Omarov3000/niga/rules/main.md

 When you need to run type test you need to run `pnpm tsc`.
 You should never pass arguments to this command.

+Before running tests after you implemented a feature it's a good idea to run `tsc`.
+Use `pnpm check` to run tsc and then tests.
+However, when a test fails you can run `pnpm test path/to/spec.ts` without tsc.

 Never add `.js` in the file imports.

 Never use multiple assertion calls if they can be replace with a single `toMatchObject` call.